infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 <div class="typography" data-id="210c9bbf733ef5c6aa74c49168ac29a7">...</div>
 ```

-This is it for all the magic of CSS variables.
-Now let us see it in action and all those additional features you can utilize.
+This is all that's required for the magic of CSS variables to work!
+Now let's see it in action and check out all additional features you can use.

 ## Global variables

-Now that we know how CSS variables are outputted we have one additional helper to describe.
-This helper is loaded in `application-blocks-editor.js` file and it is called `outputCssVariablesGlobal(globalSettings);`.
+Now that we know how CSS variables are generated, we have one more helper to describe.
-It is used to output all CSS variables from the global manifest under the `globalVariables` key to `:root` selector.
+The `outputCssVariablesGlobal(globalSettings);` helper is called in the `application-blocks-editor.js` file.
+It is used to output all CSS variables from the global manifest under the `globalVariables` key, into the `:root` selector.

-> Those variables are available in all your blocks/components.
+> All of these variables are available to use inside your blocks/components.

 **Global Manifest:**
 ```json